kazubuike114-art/Cyber-Fortress-Python/README.md

 ​Concept: Proactive defense.
 ​Vulnerability Scanner: Compares user inputs against a "Weak Database" of common passwords (like 123456).
 ​Health Monitor: Uses a loop to send "Heartbeat" requests to a URL, checking for a Status 200 to ensure the fortress is still online.

+---

+## ⚠️ Security Disclaimer
+This project is for **educational and portfolio purposes only**.
+While it demonstrates security concepts:
+* The encryption methods used (like Caesar Cipher) are for logic demonstration and are not cryptographically secure for real-world data.
+* Never use these scripts to store sensitive or personal information.
+* Always use industry-standard libraries and consult with security professionals for production-level applications.